 Frequent Delta business travelers will get the most value from the Delta SkyMiles Reserve Business card’s flight rewards, luxury travel benefits and Medallion Status boost features.

-But if the better MQM reward rates and airport lounge access aren’t worth the $550 annual fee with your budget, your business might benefit more from the Delta Platinum Business card’s nearly identical rewards and better welcome bonus.
+But if the better MQM reward rates and airport lounge access aren’t worth the $550 annual fee with your budget, your business might benefit more from the Delta SkyMiles® Platinum Business American Express Card’s nearly identical rewards.

 On the other hand, if you aren’t a Delta loyalist, applying the $550 annual fee toward American Express’ Business Platinum Card instead would offer even more flexibility and similar luxury perks.

 - Best Delta card for earning Medallion Status

 - Complimentary companion benefits can fly a guest first-class and grant them Delta Sky Club access

 - $550 annual fee

 - Unless you’re a Delta Medallion Status fanatic, the Amex Business Platinum Card and the Delta Platinum Business Card are probably better values